Frequently asked questions

 When is Borough Market open?

 We are open Monday to Saturday and closed on public holidays.
-On Monday and Tuesday, not all of the traders are present, but there is still plenty of choice.
-The full market is in operation Wednesday to Saturday.
+Not all of the traders are present on all days currently, but there is still plenty of choice throughout the week.
+The full market is in operation Thursday to Saturday.
 Click here to find a list of opening times.